call +1 (800) 232-9022

 He keeps the process friendly and quick to develop a positive rapport with the employees and to keep himself from dreading the interactions.
 However, these meetings without fail exhibit opportunities to coach individuals by discussing tools and strategies, realigning goals, or sharing stories or quips that illustrate lesson.

 Informal executive involvement in employee development allows leaders to connect and coach on a one-on-one or team basis in a low pressure, convenient environment.
-It gives them an opportunity to share stories or personal experiences with employees which—especially in the case of millenials—significantly increases interest and engagement.
+It gives them an opportunity to share stories or personal experiences with employees which—especially in the case of millennials—significantly increases interest and engagement.

 Keep it simple and short